Feature: #107058 - Simplify registration of a custom form element

 Description

-With this improvement, custom form elements can now be registered without any custom JavaScript code.
+Custom form elements can now be registered without custom JavaScript code.
 The Form Editor automatically uses a generic Web Component to render form elements in the stage area.

-To use this simplified registration method, simply omit the
+To use this simplified registration method, omit the

 - Element type and identifier display